Indian Kashmir to impose curfew, use drones for vigil ahead of Eid

-SRINAGAR, India Indian-controlled Kashmir will impose a curfew during the Eid festival starting from Tuesday and will use drones and choppers for air surveillance to limit any violence in the strife-torn state.
+SRINAGAR, India (Reuters) - Indian-controlled Kashmir will impose a curfew during the Eid festival starting from Tuesday and will use drones and choppers for air surveillance to limit any violence in the strife-torn state.

 Seventy-six protesters have been killed and more than 7,000 wounded in clashes since July in the worst violence in six years in the disputed territory.
 Two police officers and more than 5,000 security personnel have been wounded.